ethyca/fides/docs/fidesops/docs/guides/storage.md

 To configure a StorageConfig, you'll first need to choose a storage destination type.
 Fidesops currently supports the following types:

-- **S3** - S3 upload is straightforward, in which files are uploaded in an S3 bucket of your choosing upon completion of SAR requests.
+- **S3** - S3 upload is straightforward, in which files are uploaded in an S3 bucket of your choosing upon completion of Access requests.
 Use S3 if you simply need a place to store those files.
 - **OneTrust** - A OneTrust storage destination should be configured if you wish to use Fidesops to process requests from an existing OneTrust integration.
 Read more about how our OneTrust integration works [here](./onetrust.md)
 - **local** - This saves upload packages locally, generating a `fides_uploads` directory at the root of this project.
-This destination type should be used only for testing purposes, never to process real-world SAR requests.
+This destination type should be used only for testing purposes, never to process real-world Access requests.

 ## Configuration